IvanVnucec/cubesat-adcs/README.md

 ## Development
  <b>IMPORTANT:</b> Recommended OS for the development is the [Ubuntu 21.10](https://ubuntu.com/download/desktop).
 If you don't have a machine with the Ubuntu 21.10, the easiest workaround is to install Ubuntu on a Virtual Machine ([Link for a tutorial](https://www.youtube.com/watch?v=0CgNfilnJPY)).
-<p>Make sure you install all required dependencies listed below.
+<p>Make sure you install all required dependencies listed below with written versions (or higher).
 After you have all the requirements installed, then you can go to the building stage, and finally to the debugging stage.</p>

 ### Dependencies
+- GNU Make (v4.3)
+- git (v2.32.0)
 - Ninja build system ([v1.10.1](https://github.com/ninja-build/ninja/releases/tag/v1.10.1))
 - CMake ([v3.18.4](https://github.com/Kitware/CMake/releases/tag/v3.18.4))
 - GNU Arm Embedded Toolchain ([v10.3-2021.10](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads))